 Eat a healthy diet and be a healthy weight

-Research shows that many types of cancer are more common in people who are overweight or obese, including two of the most common types of cancer in Ireland: breast and bowel cancers.
-If you are a healthy weight you will reduce your risk for many cancers.
+Research shows that many types of cancer are more common in people who are overweight or obese, including two of the most common types of cancer in Ireland: breast and bowel.
+If you are a healthy weight this will help to reduce your risk for many cancers.

 Find out why a healthy diet and weight are so important on our sections: